The Presentation class

 - init(self: Presentation) Presentation

-This function clears the alphabet and all rules from the presentation, putting it back into the state it would be in if it was newly constructed.
+- Remove the alphabet and all rules. - This function clears the alphabet and all rules from the presentation, putting it back into the state it would be in if it was newly constructed. - Returns:

 - Return type: